The Violence Against Women Act and Its Impact on the U.S. Supreme Court and International Law

 |10 a.m. - 10:10 am.||Break|

-Payment can be made online at the time of registration (Visa, MC, Discover) or at the door with cash, check or credit card.
-Pre-registration is required.
+Payment for CLE can be made online at the time of registration (Visa, MC, Discover) or at the door with cash, check or credit card.
+Registration is required for all.